Local Conservation Corps

 LCCs applying for CCC administered grants will need to submit the following application and project administration documents.

-CCC Form 509 – Hourly Rate Justification Form (Excel)
+CCC Form 509 – Hourly Rate Justification Form (PDF)

 CCC Form 536 – CEQA Compliance Certification Form (PDF)